New iPad 9 is 20% faster, here are the details

 The Apple Event is now officially finally underway.
 New products are arriving thick and fast.
-We've barely had a chance to sit down and we've already got a new iPad, which is the new iPad 9.
+We've barely had a chance to sit down and we've already got a new iPad, which is the long-awaited new iPad 9.
+The new tablets promise to deliver across-the-board improvement over the last-gen iPad and, guess what, we can't wait to get our hands on one.

-Melody Kuna has taken to the stage, highlighting the features, performance, and versatility of the new iPad.
+To show off the new tablet, Melody Kuna has taken to the stage, taking us through the features, performance, and versatility of the new iPad 9.
 At the heart of it is iPadOS, which is the canvas that pulls everything together.
 It's exciting stuff, and that's before we've even got to the iPhone 13, AirPods 3, and Apple Watch Series 7.

 - Best Apple Watch 2021: which model should you buy?